webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/tr.md

 However, the W3C did not (and still do not) enforce their recommendations.
 Manufacturers only had to conform to the W3C documents if they wished to label their products as W3C-compliant.
 In practice, this was not a valuable selling point as almost all users of the web did not know, nor probably care, who the W3C were (this is still the case, to a large extent).
 Consequently, the browser wars of the nineties continued unabated.

-=== The Web Standards Project ===
+=== Web Standartları Projesi ===

-In 1998, the browser market was dominated by Internet Explorer 4 and Netscape Navigator 4.
-A beta version of Internet Explorer 5 was then released, and it implemented a new and proprietary dynamic HTML, which meant that professional web developers needed to know five ''different'' ways of writing JavaScript.
+1998'de, web tarayıcı pazarı Internet Explorer 4 ve Netscape Navigator 4 hakimiyetine girdi.
+Sonra Internet Explorer 5'in beta sürümü yayınlandı ve yeni ve özel dinamik HTML, profesyonel web geliştiricilerinin beş ''farklı'' JavaScript yazma yolunu bilmesi anlamına geliyor, eklendi.

-As a result, a group of professional web developers and designers banded together.
-This group called themselves the [http://www.webstandards.org/ Web Standards Project (WaSP)].
-The idea was that by calling the W3C documents standards rather than recommendations, they might be able to convince Microsoft and Netscape to support them.
+Sonuç olarak bir grup profesyonel web geliştirici ve tasarımcı bir araya geldi.
+Bu grup kendilerini [http://www.webstandards.org/ Web Standards Project (WaSP)] olarak adlandırdılar.
+Fikir W3C belgelerini önerge olarak değil de bier standart olarak düşünerek Microsoft ve Netscape'i bunları desteklemeye ikna etmekti.

 The early method of spreading the call to action was to use a traditional advertising technique called a roadblock, where a company would take out an advert on all broadcast channels at the same time, so no matter how a viewer would flick between channels, they would get exactly the same message.
 The WaSP published an article simultaneously on various web development focused sites including builder.com, Wired online, and some popular mailing lists.